-Our spine team is focused is on exhausting non-operative treatment to relieve your neck or back pain.
-If those efforts fail to provide relief, and surgery is indicated, we strive to offer less invasive, non-fusion, and/or motion-sparing options.
+We are focused on exhausting non-operative treatment to help you get better without surgery.
+However, if those efforts fail to provide relief, and surgery is indicated, we strive to offer less invasive, non-fusion, and/or motion-sparing options.